 Foundations of Health & Social Care

-This module will provide you with a grounding of what it is like to work in the health and social care sector.
+This module will provide you with an understanding of what it is like to work in the health and social care sector.
 You will be able to apply the knowledge and understanding gained from this introductory module to your chosen placement.

 Life Course Approaches to Health & Social Care